SaifAqel/Boiler_Model/Thesis/chapters/08_analysis.md

 While the boiler can continue to operate under fouled conditions, the results highlight the importance of maintaining clean heat transfer surfaces to ensure higher efficiency.

-## Stage wise heat transfer and hydraulics
+## Stage-wise heat transfer and hydraulics

 \begin{figure}[H]
 \centering